 Cooks Illustrated Smothered Pork Chops in Onion Gravy are succulent and moist, tender and never dry.
-The onion gravy, flavored with bacon (yes, bacon!) is just thick enough to nap, then pool is full-flavored and just thing over mashed potatoes.
+The onion gravy, flavored with bacon (yes, bacon!) is just thick enough to nap, then pool and so full of flavor.
+And over mashed potatoes?
 It’s just a beautiful thing, I’m tellin’ ya!

 About Cooks Illustrated Smothered Pork Chops in Onion Gravy:

 Thank the folks at Cook’s Illustrated for taking a down-home recipe like smothered pork chops to a whole new level.
-What do a bunch of New Yorker’s know about a Midwestern favorite like this?
+What do a bunch of New Yorkers know about a Midwestern favorite like this?
 Well, a lot, apparently!
 This recipe was an absolute hit at the house, especially with the folks, or as I call them. my favorite octogenarians.
 Dad, especially, is always thrilled with a bit of down-home cooking.
 I think it brings him happy memories from childhood at his Grandparents.
 But it was probably even better than Grandma’s Smothered Pork Chops, too, because – well because of bacon!

-The recipe timing will vary a bit depending on your pork chops thickness, so watch and test as directed and you’ll have beautifully tender pork chops.
+The recipe timing will vary a bit depending on the thickness of your pork chops, so watch and test as directed and you’ll have beautifully tender pork chops.

 Choosing your pork chop for Cooks Illustrated Smothered Pork Chops in Onion Gravy:

 While a bone-in chop is always a winner for flavor and moistness, this gentle braise on the stove-top or in the oven always produces tender meat, even with a boneless loin chop.